 Keywords to look for: Deep auburn, mahogany brown, burgundy

 The red base in mahogany and auburn shades offset the green in warmer, olive-skinned ladies, and those on the lightest side of the medium-toned set can even get away with some strawberry-ginger highlights and lowlights.
 Just like how reddish undereye circles are balanced out with green-tinted concealer, the red in the shades counteract a sallow complexion and give it depth.

 Keywords to look for: chocolate, walnut, caramel

 If you have a yellower undertone (some Asians and Latin Americans are under this bracket), a chocolate-to-dark golden ombré or a caramel balayage is particularly stunning.
-Favor the shades in the neutral to chocolate “true brown” family, as they complement brown, hazel and golden-flecked eyes the best too.
+Favor the shades in the neutral to chocolate “true brown” family.
+They complement brown, hazel and golden-flecked eyes the best too.

 Care for your color: Products with essential oils can also nourish and help give back the shine and body your hair’s proteins might have lost.
-Bed Head by TIGI Colour Goddess Oil Infused Shampoo is infused with coconut oil, almond oil and keratin, and Bed Head by TIGI Colour Goddess Oil Infused Conditioner has shea butter and is developed to smoothen and deliver lipids on hair.
+TIGI Copyright Custom Care Colour Shampoo and Conditioner will keep your color vibrant and nourished.

 Keywords to look for: chestnut, espresso, dark ash brown